lucasmalara/internship/README.md

 }
 ```

 since there is no occurrence of required `json property`.
-In this case no occurrence of `id`.
+In this case it is no occurrence of `id`.

 ### Screenshots: